 Student disputing an outstanding balance must contact the Business Office no later than one calendar year from the date the charge was incurred.

 The Business Office prepares refund checks after an audit of a student's account.
 Immediate refunds are not issued upon withdrawal.
-Any refunds due to a student will be directly deposited to a student's Coyote Card, directly deposited to a designated account, or mailed to the address on file with the Student Services Office.
+Any refunds due to a student will be directly deposited to a student's designated account, or mailed to the address on file with the Student Services Office.